Office B10, upstairs Lenton Grove. I am on research leave until February 2020.

 2007-2017: invited conference papers/lectures at ACCORDIA, London; University of Edinburgh; University of Bologna; University of Leeds, IMC; University of Padua; Institute of Historical Research, London; University of Genoa; University of Nottingham (Institute for the Study of Slavery; Gender & History; Venetian seminar); Free University, Brussels; London Medieval Society; St Andrews; York; University College London.

 British amateur topographical art and landscape in NW Italy 1835-1915

 I am Co-I on this three-year (2016-2019) Leverhulme Project Research Grant.
 PI, Prof Charles Watkins in Geography and post-doctoral researcher Dr Pietro Piana.
-Plans include a co-authored monograph, several articles in international journals and an exhibition in Portofino.
+We are currently writing a co-authored monograph, have published articles in Landscape History and Rural History and curated an exhibition 'Portofino Landscape' (with Alberto Girani and Francesco Faccini, Portofino national park and University of Genoa) which has been seen in two venues in Portofino, two in Genoa and in Nottingham (Humanities Atrium, November-December 2018).
+A further exhibition, Paesaggi di carta', opened on 26 January 2019, in Isola del Cantone.
 Project website.
 Twitter: [at]TopogArt

 North Italian Histories